cflewis/wowspyder/README.markdown

 Database
 --------

 WoWSpyder uses SQLAlchemy to save to a database.
 That database can be anything SQLAlchemy supports, including MySQL, Oracle and PostgreSQL.
-By default, it creates an SQLite in-memory database, but doing this means you lose persistence.
+The easiest thing is an SQLite in-memory database (specify 'database_url: sqlite:///:memory:' in .wowspyder.yaml, without the quotes), but doing this means you lose persistence.
 Persistence will speed up your response time drastically.

 --
 [Chris Lewis](http://cflewis.com)